 Multicultural Turkey: Strength in Diversity

 When Atatürk uttered the words “Ne mutlu Türküm diyene!” meaning “How happy is the one who calls themselves a Turk!” to commemorate the 10th anniversary of the Turkish Republic in 1933, he wanted to promote unity.
 Although the majority of Turks are and have always been Sunni Muslims, they can also be Alevi, Bektaşi or one of many other schools of Islam.
 There is plenty of ethnic diversity too.
 Along with Armenians, Rum (Greeks born in Turkey), Çerkez (peoples of Circassian descent) and Kurds, people from other countries have lived in Turkey too, particularly in certain parts of Istanbul.
 This post is dedicated to everyone who calls themselves a Turk or calls Turkey home.
-It’s a reminder that no matter how different we are, it’s the similarities that make us strong.
+It’s a reminder that in multicultural Turkey, no matter how different we are, it’s the similarities that make us strong.

 Esmeray, full name Esmeray Dirikler, might be little known outside Turkey today, but in her time she was famous throughout the country.
 In Turkish, esmer means dark and ay is moon, giving her name the meaning ‘dark moon’.
 Her ancestors are believed to have come from Morocco, making her an Afro-Turk, a small minority group brought to Tukey by the Ottomans as domestic workers and via the slave trade.
 Esmeray started off as an actress in the 1960s, but it was the haunting beauty of her voice singing about Turkish soldiers that brought her national acclaim.
 Her 1977 song, Gel tezkere gel (Come discharge papers come) about homesick Turkish soldiers waiting for their discharge papers to come through, was a huge hit for which she is still known.
 Although she always identified as Turkish she wanted her audience to be aware of what it was like to be different from others in Turkey, through songs like 13.5 and Unutama Beni (Do Not Forget Me).
 The lyrics and musical styling in these songs reference her Arabic roots while the themes of love, hope and longing are universal.